Alumni

 (BA, UNM)

-Raegan Reeves is currently a Film Production Assistant on movie shoots happening in and around ABQ
+Raegan worked on the Spanish-English bilingualism research team during her time at the LLA Lab.
+She is currently a Film Production Assistant on movie shoots happening in and around ABQ.

 Melissa Salas is a Latina pre-med student from Albuquerque, New Mexico.
 She is pursuing a BA in Biology and Spanish.
 Her research interests are understanding the lack of proper healthcare treatment among undocumented families and minority impoverished communities based on language and income barriers.